smumladze/Satellite-Classification/README.md

 ## Files

 * **generalDataExploration.ipynb**: I used this notebook to gain a general understanding of the data.
-All of the visuals contrained in the PDF document (the final report) were created using this code.
+All of the visuals contained in the PDF document (the final report) were created using this code.
 Visualisations include bar charts and pie charts.
 * **classifierModels.ipynb**: This is the actual notebook that contains my random forest models which I used for this project.
 * **Final Project Report.pdf**: This is a PDF paper about the code in this repository.
-I used LateX to compille it, but a similar effect can be acheved using IEEE 2026 Word Template as well.
+I used LaTeX to compile it, but a similar effect can be achieved using IEEE 2026 Word Template as well.
 * **requirements.txt**: Contains the names of the dependencies necessary to run the notebooks.